-Offers for the Chase Freedom Flex℠, Hawaiian Airlines® World Elite Business Mastercard®, Hawaiian Airlines® World Elite Mastercard®, JetBlue Business Card, JetBlue Card, JetBlue Plus Card, Free Spirit® Travel Mastercard® and Free Spirit® Travel More MasterCard® are not available through this site.
+Offers for the Chase Freedom Flex℠, Hawaiian Airlines® World Elite Business Mastercard®, Hawaiian Airlines® World Elite Mastercard®, JetBlue Business Card, JetBlue Card, JetBlue Plus Card, Free Spirit® Travel More MasterCard® and Free Spirit® Travel Mastercard® are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 The web is full of posts covering techniques to earn and burn points and miles.
-Advice exists on which credit cards to add to your wallet, identifying airlines and hotel transfer partners that will maximize the value of credit card rewards, and mapping out redemption options all over the world.
+You'll find advice on which credit cards to add to your wallet, how to identify airline and hotel transfer partners that maximize value, and tips for mapping out redemption options worldwide.
 But there's one aspect of rewards travel where it's a little harder to unearth reliable information: how to pool points or miles for free with other people.

 In this post, we’ll highlight transfer policies for major programs and offer simple “how to” instructions on sharing points and miles with your family and friends.